mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnggCalibrateFull-v1.rst

 Vanadium run (passed in the VanadiumWorkspace property).
 These corrections include two steps: detector sensitivity correction and pixel-by-pixel correction on a per-bank basis.
 See also :ref:`algm-EnggFocus` where the same correction is applied.
+Similarly as in :ref:`algm-EnggFocus`, it is possible to retrieve the curves fitted to the Vanadium run data for every bank by using the OutVanadiumCurveFits property.

 .. categories::